 Zero Spills, Zero Incidents Nets Crowley Safety and Environmental Award from Tesoro

-(Anchorage, Alaska; June 17, 2011) – Zero spills and zero incidents is good news for Crowley, its customers and the citizens who rely on responsible companies to keep Alaska's waterways clean.
+(Anchorage, Alaska; June 17, 2009) — Zero spills and zero incidents is good news for Crowley, its customers and citizens who rely on responsible companies to keep Alaska’s waterways clean.

-In an informal presentation, Captain Jack Jensen, marine superintendent for Tesoro in Nikiski, presented crewmembers of Crowley's tug Vigilant with a third consecutive annual award recognizing their commitment to safety and the environment by concluding 2010 with zero spills and incidents.
+In an informal presentation, Capt.
+Jack Jensen, marine superintendent for Tesoro in Nikiski, presented crewmembers of Crowley’s tug Vigilant with an award recognizing their commitment to safety and the environment by concluding 2008 with zero spills and incidents.

 The Vigilant is on long-term charter to Tesoro and is stationed in Cook Inlet, Alaska, where it provides ship assist and escort services for Tesoro operated tankers moving in and out of the Tesoro Refinery dock (KPL) in Nikiski, Alaska.
 Without regulatory requirement mandating it, Tesoro chose to station a tug in Cook Inlet year-round to provide a higher level of safety for their fleet carrying petroleum cargo.